mh-cz/GameMaker-Foreach/README.md

 # GameMaker Foreach
-Since GM doesn't have foreach I made one my own using macros
+Since GM doesn't have foreach I made one my own using macros Since I'm using macros you don't have to pass variables like arguments to a function and just type them directly

 here's some examples
 ```
 var arr = ["Bob", "Julie", "John", "Mark"];